miroslavsajko/ppmscan/README.md

 ### ignoredManagersFormat

 Format which is used to import and export the ignored managers.
-Possible values are JSON and SQLITE.
+Possible values are "JSON", "SQLITE" and "HIBERNATE".

 ### sizeOfThreadPool